noprompt/garden/README.md

 Thanks to everyone in `#clojure` on IRC for answering my questions and being patient with me.
 If you're looking for an example of a great community, look no further.

+## License

+Copyright © 2013 Joel Holdbrooks

+Distributed under the Eclipse Public License, the same as Clojure.